 Again, you’ve got a couple of options when it comes to choosing which product to go for.

-There are toothpaste tablets that would save space in your liquid allowance if you have hand luggage only, but it can be quite an odd transition to begin with!
+There are toothpaste powder that would save space in your liquid allowance if you have hand luggage only, but it can be quite an odd transition, to begin with!

 Alternatively, you could opt for paste in a glass jar instead of a tube.
 Georganics has a great range of natural toothpaste, as well as bamboo toothbrushes, mouthwash tablets, and even eco-friendly floss!